Sarrusha/Recast/README.md

 # Recast
-NovelAi extension tool for rephrasing text.
+A NovelAi tool that helps you improve the quality of your generated text.
 Fanmade.